MelroLeandro/Protein-periodicity/README.md

 For more information: http://melroleandro.github.io/Protein-periodicity/

-## Extraction Statistic for each amino acid
+## Extraction of Statistic for each amino acid

 ![Image](./images/aadensity.png)